benoc617/policies/data protection documentation.md

 Data must be recoverable during an AWS full region outage (e.g. us-east-1)

 ### Security
-Data in backups must be subject to same or stricter access controls as production data Data in backups must be encrypted in transit and at rest
+All log data and configuration data in backups must be subject to same or stricter access controls as production data All log data in backups must be encrypted in transit and at rest

 ### Data Recovery Scenarios Supported
 - Reccovery:  Full data recovery of either individual or multiple customers, replacing into their existing running service(s) and account(s).